Raziel7893/scripts/backups/README.md

 Silent execution:
 - pythonw backupFiles.py -b baseDir -p Path -n name [-c=i] [-o=j]

-It's highly recommended to use either -c or -o.
+It's highly recommended to use either -c x (delete after x versions) or -o y(delete after y days).
 The name must be unique as the script uses that to sort and identify the backups.
 The name can contain subfolders to sort your backups into groups